charlesverdad/mv-scraper/README.md

 This project requires the following dependencies to be installed:

-PyLyrics fork - This fork has better chance of returning lyrics Billboard-charts fork - This fork can
+[PyLyrics fork](https://github.com/charlesverdad/PyLyrics) - This fork has better chance of returning lyrics [Billboard-charts fork](https://github.com/charlesverdad/billboard-charts) - This fork can parse year-end charts.

 To install the dependencies, run